songjiaxina/libviso-with-pointcloud/README.md

 If you want to konow  more about libviso2, please cite (http://www.cvlibs.net/software/libviso/)

-## Build the Raw libviso2
 The whole project is tested in **Ubuntu ** Platorforms

-Prerequisites needed for compiling and running the raw libviso2 :
+## Prerequisites needed for compiling and running the raw libviso2 :

 - libpng (available at: http://www.libpng.org/pub/png/libpng.html)
 - libpng++ (available at: http://www.nongnu.org/pngpp/)